TitanColdPlungeGuide/titan-recovery-tracker/README.md

 ## Additional Notes

 This repository is intended for educational and documentation purposes related to wellness tracking and cold plunge recovery routines.

+## Related Resources

+- Recovery tracking notes and routine structure are documented in the companion repository.
+- External article exploring long-term cold plunge maintenance context and habits.